The Annihilating-Ideal Graph of Commutative Rings II

 Now, we are in position to give a complete characterization for the possible diameter of $\Bbb{AG}(R)$ when $R$ has finitely many minimal primes (as Noetherian rings).\\

 {\bf Theorem 1.9.} {\it Let $R$ be a ring with finitely many minimal primes.
-Then } \\ (1) {\it $diam({\Bbb{AG}}(R))=0$ if and only if $Z(R)$ is the only nonzero proper ideal of $R$.} \\ (2) {\it $diam({\Bbb{AG}}(R))=1$ if and only if $Z(R)$ is an ideal of $R$, $Z(R)^3=(0)$ and for each ideal $I\subsetneqq Z(R)$, $IZ(R)=(0)$.} \\ (3) {\it $diam({\Bbb{AG}}(R))=2$ if and only if either} (i) {\it $R$ is reduced with exactly two minimal primes and at least three nonzero annihilating-ideals, or} (ii) {\it $Z(R)$ is an ideal whose square is not $(0)$ and for each pair of annihilating- ideals $I$ and $J$, $I+J$ is an annihilating-ideal.} \\ (4) {\it $diam({\Bbb{AG}}(R))=3$ if and only if there are annihilating-ideals $I\neq J$, such that $I+J$ is not an annihilating-ideal and either} (i) {\it $R$ is reduced with more than two minimal primes, or} (ii) {\it $R$ is non-reduced.}\\
+Then } \\ (1) {\it $diam({\Bbb{AG}}(R))=0$ if and only if $Z(R)$ is the only nonzero proper ideal of $R$.} \\ (2) {\it $diam({\Bbb{AG}}(R))=1$ if and only if $R=F_1\oplus F_2$, where $F_1$, $F_2$ are fields, $Z(R)$ is an ideal of $R$ with $Z(R)^2=(0)$ or $R$ is a local ring with exactly two nonzero proper ideals $Z(R)$ and $Z(R)^2$.} \\ (3) {\it $diam({\Bbb{AG}}(R))=2$ if and only if either $R$ is reduced with exactly two minimal primes and at least three nonzero annihilating-ideals, or $R$ is not reduced, $Z(R)$ is an ideal whose square is not $(0)$ and for each pair of annihilating-ideals $I$ and $J$, $I+J$ is an annihilating-ideal.} \\ (4) {\it $diam({\Bbb{AG}}(R))=3$ if and only if either $R$ is reduced with more than two minimal primes or $R$ is non-reduced and there are annihilating-ideals $I\neq J$, such that $I+J$ is not an annihilating-ideal and either.}\\

-{\bf Proof.} (1) is evident. \\ The statement (2) is from [4, Theorem 2.7].\\ (3) $(\Rightarrow)$.
+{\bf Proof.} (1) is evident. \\ The statement (2) is from [5, Theorem 2.7].\\ (3) $(\Rightarrow)$.
 Suppose that $diam({\Bbb{AG}}(R))=2$.
-Then by Proposition 1.1 $diam(\Gamma(R))=2$.
+By Proposition 1.1 $diam(\Gamma(R))=2$.
 Thus by [6, Theorem 2.6 (3)], either (i) $R$ is reduced with exactly two minimal primes and at least three nonzero zero divisors, or (ii) $Z(R)$ is an ideal whose square is not (0) and each pair of distinct zero divisors has a nonzero annihilator.
 The Case (i) implies that $Z(R)$ is not an ideal of $R$ and so by Theorem 1.2, $R$ is a reduced ring with exactly two minimal primes and at least three nonzero annihilating-ideals.
 Assume that the Case (ii) holds.
-If $R$ is not reduced, then by Theorem 1.6, for each pair of annihilating-ideals $I$ and $J$, $I+J$ is an annihilating-ideal.
-Thus we can assume that $R$ is reduced and $R$ has more than two minimal primes.
-Hence by Lemma 1.8, for each pair of annihilating-ideals $I$ and $J$, $I+J$ is an annihilating-ideal.\\ (3) $(\Leftarrow)$ is evident.\\ Finally statement (4) is from Theorems 1.3, 1.6, Lemma 1.8 and statement (3) above. $\square$\\\\
+If $R$ is reduced with more than two minimal primes, then by Lemma 1.8, $diam({\Bbb{AG}}(R))=3$, a contradiction.
+Thus we can assume that $R$ is not reduced, and so by Theorem 1.6, for each pair of annihilating-ideals $I$ and $J$, $I+J$ is an annihilating-ideal. \\ (3) $(\Leftarrow)$ is evident.\\ Finally statement (4) is from Theorems 1.3, 1.6, Lemma 1.8 and statement (3) above. $\square$\\